rhoneyager/libicedb/pages/mydoc/mydoc_install_deps_on_deb.md

 - Doxygen (optional; generates local html documentation of the library functions)

-To install these dependencies on CentOS, Fedora and RHEL, this command may be used:
+To install these dependencies on Debian-based systems, this command may be used:
 ```
+suto apt update
-sudo yum install cmake doxygen hdf5-devel hdf5 git zlib-devel netcdf-devel boost-devel
+sudo apt install cmake doxygen libhdf5-dev hdf5-tools git zlib1g-dev libnetcdf-dev libboost-all-dev
 ```
+If you have an older installation or distribution, then use apt-get instead of apt.

 ## Compiler-specific instructions